Skip to main content

 Vareniki

-Dumplings larger than pelmeni, filled with cottage cheese, potatoes, cabbage, or cherries.
-Sweet vareniki with cherries popular as desserts.
-Ukrainian origin, widely loved in Russia.
+Bigger than pelmeni, these dumplings get filled with cottage cheese, potatoes, cabbage or cherries.
+The cherry ones double as dessert.
+Ukrainian in origin, they're a favorite in Russia too.
 Boiled and served with sour cream and butter.

 Selyodka pod Shuboy